Kolman-Freecss/kf-monolith-clients-bank/README.md

 # KF Bank - Client Management API

-A modern banking client management REST API built with hexagonal architecture (ports and adapters) and Domain-Driven Design principles.
+A modern banking client management REST API built with a hybrid approach combining Domain-Driven Design principles and hexagonal architecture (ports and adapters).

 ## 🏦 Architecture Overview

-### Hexagonal Architecture (Ports & Adapters)
+### Hybrid DDD & Hexagonal Architecture

-The application follows the hexagonal architecture pattern, also known as "Ports and Adapters".
-This architecture style isolates the domain logic from external concerns:
+The application implements a hybrid approach that combines the benefits of Domain-Driven Design's strategic patterns with hexagonal architecture's technical organization:

 - **Domain Layer** (Core Hexagon)
+  - Organized by subdomains and bounded contexts
   - Contains business logic and rules
   - Pure Java, no frameworks or external dependencies
-  - Completely isolated from external concerns
-  - Uses DDD tactical patterns
+  - Uses DDD tactical patterns within each subdomain

 - **Application Layer** (Use Cases)
+  - Organized by subdomains matching the domain layer
   - Orchestrates the flow of data and domain objects
   - Implements use cases using domain objects
   - Defines ports (interfaces) for external adapters